jnel-221/park-pack/README.md

 ---

+Park Pack: a place for those who want to find friends for their new pup to socialize with, or those who'd like a place to discuss all things dog.

 This app is a social media site...FOR DOGGOS!
 Create a profile for your dog, cute picture included, and scroll through other users to create friendships.
 There is even a built in chat application so a client can plan out a doggy date!

+Frontend Technologies: Handlebars.js, Bootstrap, socket.io
+Backend Technologies: mySQL, sequelize, express, bcrypt, node

 ---